 #1.
 NRS Maverick Gloves

 In at number one we have our favorite, the NRS Maverick gloves.
-They’re made with a 2mm neoprene exterior that makes them ideal for cold weather but without losing too much in the way of movement.
+They’re made with a 2mm neoprene exterior that makes them ideal for cold weather but without giving up too much in the way of movement and mobility to allow you still to use your finger for some tasks.

-They work like a wetsuit, allowing your hands to get wet but using your body heat to then warm the water and keep your hands protected.
-The HydroCuff on the wrists then prevents the cold water from getting in.
+These gloves work like a wetsuit, allowing your hands to get wet but then using your body temperature to heat the water and keep your hands warm and protected.
+The HydroCuff on the wrists then prevents the cold water from getting in and heat from getting out meaning that you’ll stay warm even on the coldest of days.

 #2.
 NRS HydroSkin Gloves